ORCID: Integrations

 Both Wikipedia and Wikidata include pages with ORCID identifiers.

 As of 2014 in addition to members and sponsors, journals, publishers, and other services have or had included ORCID in their workflows or databases.
-2014 to 2016 some online services created tools for exporting data to, or importing data from, ORCID.
+In 2014 to 2016 some online services created tools for exporting data to, or importing data from, ORCID.

 In October 2015, DataCite, Crossref and ORCID announced that the former organisations would update ORCID records, "when an ORCID identifier is found in newly registered DOI names".

 Some ORCID data may also be retrieved as RDF/XML, RDF Turtle, XML or JSON.
 ORCID uses GitHub as its code repository.